Home Expeditions Antarctica Expedition Guide

 Duration: Rough conditions typically last 12–36 hours of the crossing

-The practical guidance is consistent across operators: take seasickness medication before you feel unwell rather than after.
+The practical guidance is consistent across operators: take seasickness medication before you feel unwell, not after the Drake begins to build.
 Scopolamine patches (prescription in most countries), oral antihistamines, or ginger preparations all have adherents.
 Speak to your GP before departure.
 Once through the Drake and in the lee of the Peninsula, conditions calm dramatically and most passengers who experienced rough crossings report being glad they went regardless.

 The Zodiac landing is the heart of the expedition experience — and understanding what it actually involves is important for managing expectations and preparing correctly.